IBM-Cloud/architecture-icons/README.md

 This repo is intended to provide IBM Cloud Architecture icons for external customers and business partners.
 IBM Cloud's approved design tool is Draw.io, however we have also provided Powerpoint (.ppt) and SVG (.svg) files for your convenience.

-IBM is currently working with Draw.io to have these icons published as part of their native solution.
-However until that happens, this repository will be an interim source to obtain the icons.
+This repository is an interim source to obtain the icons.

 ## Drawio (xml & drawio)